FuelLabs/fuels-ts/apps/docs/src/guide/contracts/call-parameters.md

 # Call parameters

-Call parameters are:
+When interacting with contracts, you can configure specific parameters for contract calls using the `callParams` method.
+The available call parameters are:

-1. Amount;
+1. `forward`
-2. Asset ID;
+2. `callParams`
-3. Gas forwarded.

-You can use these to forward coins to a contract.
-You can configure these parameters by creating an instance of `CallParams` and passing it to a chain method called `callParams`.

-At a basic level we can invoke the `callParams` method as part of the transaction flow to set these params:
+## Forward Parameter

+The `forward` parameter allows the sending of a specific amount of coins to a contract when a function is called.
+This is useful when a contract function requires coins for its execution, such as paying fees or transferring funds.
+The forward parameter helps you control the resources allocated to the contract call and offers protection against potentially costly operations.

-<<< @/../../../packages/fuel-gauge/src/call-test-contract.test.ts#Contract-call-params{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/call-parameters.test.ts#call-params-1{ts:line-numbers}

-Here we set call params alongside [transaction parameters](./transaction-parameters.md):
+## Gas Limit Parameter

+The `gasLimit` refers to the maximum amount of gas that can be consumed specifically by the contract call itself, separate from the rest of the transaction.

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-call-params-with-tx-params{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/call-parameters.test.ts#call-params-2{ts:line-numbers}

+## Call Parameters `gasLimit` vs Transaction Parameters `gasLimit`

-The `forward` parameter defines the limit for the actual contract call as opposed to the gas limit for the whole transaction.
-This means that it is constrained by the transaction limit.
-If it is set to an amount greater than the available gas, all available gas will be forwarded.
+The `gasLimit` parameter in Call Parameters sets the maximum gas allowed for the actual contract call, whereas the `gasLimit` in [Transaction Parameters](./transaction-parameters.md) determines the gas limit for the entire transaction.
+This means that the `gasLimit` from Call Parameters is constrained by the transaction gas limit.
+If the `gasLimit` in Call Parameters is set to a value greater than the available gas for the transaction, the entire available transaction gas will be allocated for the contract call execution.

-## Multicall with multiple call parameters

-Here we set call params as part of a [Multicall](./multicalls.md)
+If you don't set the Call Parameters `gasLimit`, the Transaction Parameters `gasLimit` will be applied.

+## Setting Both Parameters

+You can set both Call Parameters and Transaction Parameters within the same contract function call.

-<<< @/../../../packages/fuel-gauge/src/contract.test.ts#Contract-call-params-with-multicall{ts:line-numbers}
+<<< @/../../snippets/src/guide/contracts/call-parameters.test.ts#call-params-3{ts:line-numbers}